apptainer/singularity-userdocs/cloud_library.rst

 .. note::

-    When pulling from Docker, the container will automaticly be converted to a SIF (Singularity Image Format) container.
+    When pulling from Docker, the container will automatically be converted to a SIF (Singularity Image Format) container.

-Heres a typical pull command:
+Here's a typical pull command:

 .. code-block:: console

     $ singularity pull file-out.sif library://alpine:latest

-If theres no tag after the container name, Singularity will pull the container with the latest tag.
+If there's no tag after the container name, Singularity will pull the container with the latest tag.

-To pull a container with a spicific tag, just add the tag to the library URL:
+To pull a container with a specific tag, just add the tag to the library URL:

 .. code-block:: console

     $ singularity pull file-out.sif library://alpine:3.8

-Of course you can pull your own containers.
-Heres what that will look like:
+Of course, you can pull your own containers.
+Here's what that will look like:

 .. code-block:: console

     $ singularity pull library://your-name/project-dir/my-container:latest

-    # or use a difrent tag:
+    # or use a different tag:

     $ singularity pull library://your-name/project-dir/my-container:1.0.1

 .. note::

-    You dont have to specify a output file, one will be created automaticly, but its good practice to always specify your output file.
+    You don't have to specify a output file, one will be created automatically, but it's good practice to always specify your output file.

 ...more content...